Victor Goloubew (1878-1945), method of acquisition unknown

 The Freer Gallery of Art, purchased from H. Kevorkian, New York

 See Laurence Binyon, J.V.S.
 Wilkinson and Basil Grey, “Persian Miniature Painting: Including a Critical Descriptive catalogue of the Miniatures Exhibited at Burlington House, January-March, 1931” [book] (London: Oxford University Press, 1933), p.
-123, no.106, pls.
-LXXIX-LXXX.
-Entry states: “Four full-page miniatures.
+123, no.106(c), pl.
+LXXIX-A. Entry states: “Four full-page miniatures.
 Lacquer binding.
 Lent by Kalebdjian [sic.], Paris”.
 Kalebjian Frères was an antiquities gallery in Paris operated by brothers Hagop and Garbis (1885-1954).
 They also maintained business in Cairo.

-Hagop Kevorkian (1872-1962), was a dealer and collector of Islamic art with eponymous galleries in New York and Paris.
-See March 17, 1932, letter to J.E.
+Hagop Kevorkian (1872-1962), was a dealer and collector of Islamic and Persian works with eponymous galleries in New York and Paris.
+See March 17, 1932 letter to J.E.
 Lodge, copy in object file; see also note 4.